92% will be prepared to work with Veterans and their families.

 Blows or concussive injuries to the brain occur when the head is suddenly exposed to an explosive wave of pressure, or when an object forcefully impacts or penetrates the surface of the head.

-Causes of TBI may include, yet are not limited to the following;
+Causes of TBI may include yet are not limited to the following:

-Diagnostic imaging studies are helpful for diagnosis, revealing skull fractures and evidence of swelling or bleeding into tissue.
+Diagnostic imaging studies are helpful for diagnosis, revealing skull fractures and evidence of swelling or bleeding into the tissue.
 When a head injury is associated with loss of consciousness for over 30 minutes or amnesia, health professions should suspect severe traumatic brain injury.

-Rehabilitation post injury is an important facet of TBI treatment;
+Rehabilitation post-injury is an important facet of TBI treatment.

 Depression, PTSD, and suicidal thinking are all associated with TBI and its recovery.

-Active service men and women, along with their families, are afflicted with high rates of suicidal thinking and behaviors.
+Active servicemen and women, along with their families, are afflicted with high rates of suicidal thinking and behaviors.

-| Historically, suicide death rates in the U.S. Army have been below the civilian rate.
-The suicide rate in the U.S. Army began climbing in the early 2000s, and by 2008, it exceeded the demographically-matched civilian rate (20.2 military suicide deaths per 100,000 vs.19.2 civilian).Currently U.S. military suicide rates range around 18.7 per 100,000.
+| Historically, suicide death rates in the US military have been below the civilian rate.
+The suicide rate in the military began climbing in the early 2000s, and as of 2017, it came to exceed the demographically matched civilian rate (21.5 military suicide deaths per 100,000 vs.17.4 civilian suicide deaths).|

-Some warning signs should provoke higher levels of concern, these include;
+Some warning signs should provoke higher levels of concern; these include:

-Three factors are the focus of managing the acute risk of suicide;
+Three factors are the focus of managing the acute risk of suicide.

-The highest priority is safety of the client at risk, that is, clients who have a plan and the intent to end their life.
-In the environment objects should be cleared that might be used to inflict harm, and possessions should be searched for items that might also be used.
+The highest priority is the safety of the client at risk, that is, clients who have a plan and the intent to end their life.
+In the environment, objects should be cleared that might be used to inflict harm, and possessions should be searched for items that might also be used.

-For those with an elevated risk of suicide, yet not an imminent risk, for example no specific plan or intent, inpatient hospitalization may not be needed.
+For those with an elevated risk of suicide, yet not an imminent risk, for example, no specific plan or intent, inpatient hospitalization may not be needed.

 |Suicide prevention and veteran support hotlines are important resources that allow 24/7 access to communicate with a nonjudgmental person who can guide the suicidal minded to help and support services.|

 |National Suicide Prevention Lifeline|

-Managing underlying factors takes the form of reconnecting clients who have suicidal feelings with close family or friends that can remind the person that they are cared for, that they have others in their lives and are not alone.
+Managing underlying factors takes the form of reconnecting clients who have suicidal feelings with close family or friends that can remind the person that they are cared for, that they have others in their lives, and are not alone.
 The feeling of aloneness, or that everyone would be better off with them dead are common intrusive thoughts.
 The presence of caring family and concerned friends helps to counter unwanted thinking, allowing time for the underlying cause of negative thoughts to be treated with individual and group therapies.